What is the process for making a warranty claim on undercarriage parts for excavators?

 Will I need to send the defective part back to the factory in China for inspection?

-Construction worker reviewing site at sunset.
+Construction worker reviewing the site at sunset.

-When is a Physical Inspection Necessary?
+When is a Physical Inspection Needed?

-Who Pays for Shipping and Inspection?
+Who Pays for the Shipping and Inspection?

 At Dingtai, our policy is clear:

-• If the part is returned and our engineers confirm a manufacturing defect, we cover the reasonable shipping costs.
+• If the part is returned and our engineers confirm a manufacturing defect, we cover reasonable shipping costs.

 Table 2: Inspection Scenarios and Responsibilities

-Scenario Action Required Who Typically Pays Costs?
+Scenario Required Action Who Typically Pays the Costs?

 From my side at Dingtai, a simple claim with clear evidence can be resolved in days.
 A complex case needing inspection might take weeks.
 The key factor is always the quality of the information you provide upfront.

-Illustrated engineer inspecting equipment in factory.
+Engineer inspecting equipment in the factory.

 How to Speed Up Your Claim

-What documentation from my end-user or service department would strengthen my claim?
+What documentation from my end user or service department would strengthen my claim?

 Underground construction site with machinery and laptop.